7H-ANKUR/Crucible-AI/README.md

-# v3 — Crucible AI + Crucible AI on one environment
+# v3 — Crucible AI + AyaskX on one environment

 The Crucible AI mining intelligence platform and the Crucible AI autonomous-ML engine, unified onto a single Python 3.12 interpreter and a single dependency set, with Crucible AI's